dksorenwp/ULWSB/README.md

 # Ultra Lightweight Streaming Box (ULWSB)

-ULWSB is a PHP web control panel that allows users to transform their single-board computer into a streaming device.
-With ULWSB, users can send HDMI from USB capture card to SRT or RTMP servers.
+ULWSB is a web control panel build most in PHP, that allows users to transform their single-board computer into a streaming device.
+With ULWSB the general idea is that users can send HDMI from USB capture card to SRT or RTMP servers, and control all from the webui.